MicrosoftDocs/quantum-docs/articles/install-overview-qdk.md

 To test your setup, see [Submit Q# jobs to Azure Quantum](xref:microsoft.quantum.submit-jobs?pivots=ide-qsharp).

-### Add support for Python and Jupyter Notebooks
+## Add support for Python and Jupyter Notebooks

 With added Python support, you can embed or call Q# code from your Python programs or Jupyter Notebooks and run them on the built-in quantum simulator, or connect to your Azure workspace and submit your jobs to quantum hardware, all from VS Code.

 **Prerequisites**

 - A Python environment (3.9 or greater, 3.11 recommended) with [Python and Pip](https://apps.microsoft.com/detail/9NRWMJP3717K) installed.
-- VS Code with the QDK extension installed.
+- Visual Studio Code with the QDK extension installed.

 To add Python and Jupyter Notebook support: